• A bunch of people walking on a path with some small buildings in front of them and mountains behind the buildings

 Before setting out on your first hike, we suggest going through a safety check to make sure your trail days are happy — and healthy — days.
 Here are some reminders and tips for safe hiking in Cody Yellowstone:

-1. Just because the calendar says it is spring doesn’t mean Cody Yellowstone received the memo.
+1. Dress for winter, even in spring.
+Just because the calendar says it is spring doesn’t mean Cody Yellowstone received the memo.
 Expect – and be prepared – for winter-like weather anytime during the months of April and May.

 2. Know where you’re going and the current trail conditions.
-If you’re hiking inside the park, stop by a visitor center or ranger station for updates on trail conditions.
-Hiking trail maps that highlight hikes outside the park are available in downtown Cody stores and at the Cody Chamber of Commerce Visitor Center.
-For detailed trail information, guidebooks such as The Hidden Side of Yellowstone offer tips and information about popular area hikes.
+If you’re hiking inside Yellowstone, stop by a visitor center or ranger station for updates on trail conditions.
+Hiking trail maps highlighting hikes outside the park are available at downtown Cody stores and at the Cody Chamber of Commerce Visitor Center.
+For detailed trail information, guidebooks such as The Hidden Side of Yellowstone offer tips on popular area hikes.

 3. Tell someone your plans and when you expect to return.